MTTGIT19/kali_build/README.md

 - The scripts are purposely designed as simply as possible so they are easy to customize/edit.

 ### Directions
 1. Install fresh Kali VM [(HERE)](https://www.kali.org/get-kali/#kali-platforms) remember to check the box for the *large toolset* during install.
+2. `sudo apt update && sudo apt upgrade`
-2. Install ansible: `sudo apt install ansible`
+3. Install ansible: `sudo apt install ansible`
-3. Clone this repo.
+4. Clone this repo.
-4. Change directory and run Playbook.
+5. Change directory and run Playbook.
 ```
 sudo ansible-playbook main_tools.yml
 ```

 5. (Optional) Run the `shell.config` for a nice Tmux appearance and additional modules.
 Also includes terminator and a pretty shell config.
-It's mostly Catppuccin themed.
+It uses the Catppuccin theme 😃.
 ```
 ansible-playbook shell_config.yml
 ```